-In order to house the upgraded AWA Facility, the present bunker will have to be extended beyond the perimeter of the existing building, into a new annex.
-The design of the new bunker and building annex have been completed and are awaiting funding approval.
+In order to house the upgraded AWA Facility, the present bunker is being extended beyond the perimeter of the existing building, into a new annex.
+Construction of the new building annex is basically finished (Fig.5), and the official occupancy permit will be issued still in May of 2012.